pvblicltd/AKQA/README.md

 23rd September 2014

-How I complted the test:
+How I completed the test:

 1. Created a repo on github and set up remote origin.